How Does Concrete Resurfacing Work?

 What is Concrete Resurfacer?

 Concrete resurfacer is made of much the same ingredients as concrete itself (Portland cement and sand) but with the addition of a polymer bonding agent to help fill in divots or pitted areas and prevent shrinkage.
-The resurfacer comes in a dark gray color; you will probably find it difficult to match the existing concrete exactly, so it is advisable to coat the entire structure for the sake of a uniform appearance.
+The resurfacer comes in a dark gray color; you will probably find it difficult to match the existing concrete exactly, so it's advisable to coat the entire structure for the sake of a uniform appearance.
 To add an interesting color, you can blend a tint into the resurfacing mixture.
-Buy resurfacer in 40-pound bags, each of which will cover approximately 40-50 square feet, depending on how thick you spread it.
+Buy resurfacer in 40-pound bags, which will cover approximately 40-50 square feet, depending on how thick you spread the product.

 Tips for Applying Concrete Resurfacer

 - If you have ever installed concrete, you will find that resurfacer is much less demanding to work with, especially if you resurface small sections at a time.

 - The compound pours and spreads easily with the help of a long-handled squeegee, and is self-leveling.

 - Concrete resurfacing requires only a moderate level of skill as a DIY project.
 If you prefer, you can hire a concrete professional for the work.

 - You will need to clean the surface with a pressure washer before applying the concrete resurfacer, and after the job is done, leave it to dry undisturbed for a minimum of six hours.